 About the Author

-Evan Faulkenbury is assistant professor of history at SUNY Cortland.
+Evan Faulkenbury is associate professor of history at SUNY Cortland.

 For more information about Evan Faulkenbury, visit the Author Page.

 "Successfully captures how the civil rights movement evolved from one of demonstrations to one that influenced and registered voters. . . .
 Faulkenbury excels at showing how interactions among organizations in the North helped fund activists in the South, and how the Tax Reform Act of 1969 undermined further progress and ultimately led to the end of the VEP."--Library Journal, starred review

 “Faulkenbury’s groundbreaking work Poll Power examines the Voter Education Project (VEP). . . . [and] gives the reader insight into a lesser-known yet essential story of the civil rights movement. . . .
 Well-written and brief. . . .
 Poll Power is a necessary source for anyone wishing to know more about the inner-workings and financial underpinnings of voter registration efforts in the South.”--Arkansas Historical Quarterly

 “Faulkenbury mines a wealth of archival sources, including a broad array of oral histories conducted with key players in voter registration efforts.
 He offers a concise, readable narrative that reminds us that successful social movements require both daring activists on the front lines and dedicated donors who can sustain the effort behind the scenes.”--North Carolina Historical Review